antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 ```
 sudo apt install flashrom
 ```
-  * Adjust the size of the TPS6598 binary configuration file to match the size of a SPI flash:
+  * Adjust the size of the TPS6598 binary configuration file (we named it `config.bin`) to match the size of a SPI flash:
 ```
 truncate -s 1048576 config.bin
 ```